 Before you download and build the Android source, ensure your system meets the following requirements:

 - A Linux or Mac system.
 It is also possible to build Android in a virtual machine on unsupported systems such as Windows.
-If you are running Linux in a virtual machine, you need at least 16GB of RAM/swap and 30GB or more of disk space in order to build the Android tree.
+If you are running Linux in a virtual machine, you need at least 16GB of RAM/swap and 50GB or more of disk space in order to build the Android tree.
+See disk size requirements below.

 - A 64-bit environment is required for Gingerbread (2.3.x) and newer versions, including the master branch.
 You can compile older versions on 32-bit systems.